farshed/farshed.github.io/src/content/blog/on-losing-faith.md

 > That does not have any answer.
 > <span>Ghani Khan</span>

 It all began with a question in the summer of 2018.
-Just one simple, harmless question became the seed to undoing years of my indoctrination.
+Just one simple, harmless question became the seed to undoing years of my religious indoctrination.
 I don't recall how exactly I came upon it but it started as "Why does God care?".
 It defied any attempts at answering it and the more I thought about it, the more it grew and evolved.

 _Why does the creator of such an unfathomably vast cosmos need me, an ape on a small planet circling a yellow dwarf, to perform a ritual that involves facing in the direction of a black room on the other side of the planet, making intricate body movements, and uttering some magic words in a language that I do not understand, five times every day?_